liweinan/wildfly-preview-ci-experiment/README.md

 ## To Do

-Add `pom.xml` to use the WildFly Preview build for testing.
+- Add `pom.xml` to use the WildFly Preview build for testing.
+- Add `use-wildfly-preview` profile.
+- Run the above profile in CI.